03 May AHF COVID-19 latest information

 What is happening?

 - Bhutan immediately closed its borders to foreigners (“until further notice”) following the first diagnosis on 6 March.
-Bhutan now reports 80 cases.
+Bhutan now reports 103 cases and 0 deaths.
 The official quarantine period in Bhutan is 21 days and is being managed tightly.

 - The borders with India have been closed